benLannis/Three-cushion/README.md

-# Phenomenological framework for all forms of carom
+# Physics framework for all forms of billiards
 Work in progress.
 To play, place all files into a local directory and execute pool.py